jvalue/jayvee/apps/docs/docs/user/update.md

 ### Update Jayvee the right way.

-To update Jayvee, you need:
+To update Jayvee, you need to:

-1. Update the interprestere by reinstalling it using npm:
+1. Update the interpreter by reinstalling it using npm:

 ```bash
 npm install -g @jvalue/jayvee-interpreter